DVA rehabilitation

 - the Safety, Rehabilitation and Compensation (Defence-related claims) Act 1988 (DRCA).

-When you can get a plan
+When you can get a plan?

 If you’re still serving, Defence will organise your rehabilitation through the Australian Defence Force Rehabilitation Program (ADFRP).
-Once you have separated from Defence, you can get a rehabilitation plan through us.
+Once you have separated from Defence, you can get a rehabilitation plan through DVA.
 If you’re beginning the separation process, you might start DVA rehabilitation before you discharge.

 If you don’t qualify for a rehabilitation plan, there may be other ways we can help you.